alekshura/docker.io/README.md

-# dockerio
+# Docker.io
-Repository with helper docke-compose files
+Repository with helper docker-compose files used on various cloud native projects